Maria waved a hand in front of the girl’s face. The girl continued staring blankly forward, unflinching.

 The girl mumbled something sleepily in response, but Maria didn’t quite catch it because—

 —there it was again.
 The tension tightening her chest.
 Worry.
-It was a feeling she was still not unaccustomed to do as it usually was not a feeling of her own.
+It was a feeling she was still not unaccustomed to do as it usually wasn’t a feeling of her own.
 This time, it was a bit different.
 It was a mutual feeling.
-And although she knew she could bear the weight of the feeling on her own, she was not sure about the others.
+And although she knew she could bear the weight of the feeling on her own, she wasn’t sure about the others.

 Werner is fine, my dears, she thought, and Cadence is sorry, yes?
 That is all that matters.
 Moving forward!